Muedi/QSD/README.md

-# *_S/M/L-QSD_*: Three quality-associated sequencing datasets to evaluate anomaly detection
+# An Imbalanced Dataset with Multiple Feature Sets for Studying Quality Control of Next-Generation Sequencing

-This repository is the official implementation of [*_S/M/L-QSD_*: Three quality-associated sequencing datasets to evaluate anomaly detection](Place-holder-url).
+This repository is the official implementation of [*An Imbalanced Dataset with Multiple Feature Sets for Studying Quality Control of Next-Generation Sequencing](Place-holder-url).

 ![Workflow to create the datasets](data/qsd_creation_v13.jpg) We generate feature sets that contain quality information to predict low-quality in fucntional genomics files, we provide a dataset of 37,491 RNA-seq, DNAse-seq, ChIP-seq and eCLIP files.